richafnu/Viva/Viva/engage/admin-howto-access-admin-center-in-ve.md

 search.appverid:
 - MET150
 ---

 # Access Admin Center for any Viva Engage deployment

-Because there are three different Viva Engage deployment types (Teams, Web, and Microsoft 365), admin users can confront different ways to configure certain features for each deployment type.
+Because there are three different Viva Engage app deployment types (Teams, Web, and Microsoft 365), admin users must support different ways to configure certain features for each deployment type.
 This article describes how admins can use the critical Admin Center feature for the following Viva Engage Deployments:

 - Viva Engage standalone app from Microsoft 365
 - Viva Engage Web browser experience